The Journey to Trustworthy AI: Pursuit of Pragmatic Frameworks: Abstract

 \section{Abstract}

 This paper, the first installment in a series on \textbf{Trustworthy Artificial Intelligence (TAI)}, reviews various definitions of TAI-- and its \textit{extended family}.
 Considering the \mbox{\textbf{principles}} respected in any society, TAI is often characterized through a range of attributes or subjective concepts, some of which have led to confusion in regulatory and engineering contexts.
 We argue against the use of terms such as \textit{Responsible} or \textit{Ethical} AI as substitutes for TAI.
 And to help clarify any confusion, we suggest leaving them all behind.
 Given the subjectivity and complexity inherent in TAI, developing a universal framework is deemed infeasible.
-Instead, we advocate for any approach centered on addressing key attributes and properties such as \textit{fairness}, \textit{bias}, \textit{risk}, \textit{security}, \textit{explainability}, and \textit{reliability}.
-We examine the ongoing regulatory landscape, with a focus on initiatives in the European Union, China, and the USA.
-We recognize that differences in AI regulations based on geopolitical and geographical reasons pose an additional challenge for multinational companies.
+Instead, we advocate for any approach centered around addressing key attributes and properties such as, \textit{fairness}, \textit{bias}, \textit{risk}, \textit{security}, \textit{explainability}, and \textit{reliability}.
+We examine the ongoing regulatory landscape, focusing on initiatives in the European Union, China, and the USA, and recognize that geopolitically driven variations in regulating AI pose an additional challenge for multinational companies.
 We identify \textit{risk} as a core principle in AI regulation and TAI.
-For example, as outlined in the EU-AI Act, organizations must gauge the \textit{risk level} of their AI products and act accordingly (or risk hefty fines).\\ \\ We compare common modalities of TAI implementation and how multiple cross-functional teams are engaged in the end-to-end process of TAI for any organization.
+For example, as outlined in the \textbf{EU-AI Act}, organizations must gauge the \textit{risk level} of their AI products and act accordingly-- or risk paying hefty fines.\\ \\ We compare common modalities of TAI implementation and how multiple cross-functional teams are engaged in the end-to-end process of TAI for any organization.
 Thus, a brute force approach for enacting TAI renders efficiency and agility, moot.
-To address this, we introduce our framework `\textit{Set--Formalize--Measure--Act}' (SFMA).
+To address this, we introduce our framework `\textit{\textbf{S}et--\textbf{F}ormalize--\textbf{M}easure--\textbf{A}ct}' (\textbf{SFMA}).
 Our solution highlights the importance of transforming TAI-aware metrics, drivers of TAI, stakeholders, and business/legal requirements into actual benchmarks or tests.
 Finally, over-regulation driven by panic of powerful AI models can, in fact, harm TAI too.
 Based on GitHub user-activity data, in 2023, AI open-source projects \textit{rose to top projects} by contributor account.
 Enabling innovation in AI and TAI hinges on independent contributions of the open-source community.